cosmosclassroom/cosmosintheclassroom/README.md

 - See `MINUTES.md` for ongoing project updates and decisions
 - Course-specific documentation in each `physics/*/` directory
 - Migration history preserved in `physics/shared/archive/`

+## Configuration & Customizability

+Cosmos in the Classroom uses key-value pair configuration files (JSON/YAML) to enable flexible customization for:

+- **Portal:** User preferences (theme, font size, navigation bookmarks).
+- **Socrates Engine:** AI assistant settings (response length, feedback mode).
+- **Chunker Engine:** Content chunking parameters (chunk size, overlap).
+- **Library:** Feature toggles and resource management.

+### How It Works

+- Default settings are stored in config files.
+- User-specific settings are merged at runtime (localStorage or database).
+- All major systems read their configuration from these files for easy updates and personalization.

+See `config/` directory for examples and documentation.